 A map unit delineation on a soil map represents an area dominated by one or more major kinds of soil or miscellaneous areas.
 A map unit is identified and named according to the taxonomic classification of the dominant soils.
 Within a taxonomic class there are precisely defined limits for the properties of the soils.
 On the landscape, however, the soils are natural phenomena, and they have the characteristic variability of all natural phenomena.
 Thus, the range of some observed properties may extend beyond the limits defined for a taxonomic class.
-Areas of soils of a single taxonomic class rarely, if ever, can be mapped without including areas of other taxonomic classes.
+Areas of soils of a single taxonomic classes.
 Consequently, every map unit is made up of the soils or miscellaneous areas for which it is named and some minor components that belong to taxonomic classes other than those of the major soils.